nayakdarshan/weekday_assignment/README.md

-# Getting Started with Job Listing App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Clone this repo and run

-### `npm i `

-to install the necessary dependencies for running the app, incase if you are facing issues regarding installing dependecies, run:

-### `npm i -force`

-## Available Scripts

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.

-### `npm test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run build`

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### `npm run eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can't go back!**

-If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you're on your own.

-You don't have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
-However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.

-## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).

-### Code Splitting

-This section has moved here: [https://facebook.github.io/create-react-app/docs/code-splitting](https://facebook.github.io/create-react-app/docs/code-splitting)

-### Analyzing the Bundle Size

-This section has moved here: [https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size](https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size)

-### Making a Progressive Web App

-This section has moved here: [https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app](https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app)

-### Advanced Configuration

-This section has moved here: [https://facebook.github.io/create-react-app/docs/advanced-configuration](https://facebook.github.io/create-react-app/docs/advanced-configuration)

-### Deployment

-This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)

-### `npm run build` fails to minify

-This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)
+# Job Listing App 📝🔍

+Welcome to the Job Listing App!
+This project helps you browse through job listings with ease.

+## Installation 💻

+To get started, clone this repository and install the necessary dependencies by running the following commands:

+### `npm i`

+If you encounter any issues while installing dependencies, try running:

+### `npm i --force`

+## Live Preview 🌐

+You can see the live preview of this project at [https://www.darshannayak.in/assignment](https://www.darshannayak.in/assignment).

+## Overview ℹ️

+This project utilizes React and Node.js to create a dynamic web application for browsing job listings.
+It provides a user-friendly interface for exploring available job opportunities.

+## Key Features 🔑

+- Browse through job listings with ease
+- Filter job listings based on various criteria
+- Infinite scrolling for seamless browsing experience
+- Responsive design for optimal viewing on all devices

+## Development Environment 🛠️

+This project was built in a Linux environment using React and Node.js 20.

+## Available Scripts 📜

+In the project directory, you can run the following scripts:

+- `npm start`: Runs the app in development mode.
+- `npm test`: Launches the test runner in interactive watch mode.
+- `npm run build`: Builds the app for production.
+- `npm run eject`: Allows customization of build tools and configurations.

+## Learn More 📚

+You can learn more about React in the [React documentation](https://reactjs.org/docs/getting-started).

+## Deployment 🚀

+For deployment instructions, please refer to the [deployment documentation](https://facebook.github.io/create-react-app/docs/deployment).

+## Troubleshooting ⚠️

+If you encounter any issues, please refer to the [troubleshooting guide](https://facebook.github.io/create-react-app/docs/troubleshooting).